 Columbus Rape Defense Lawyer

 In a country where an estimated 90,000 women are raped annually, rape is tackled aggressively by the law.
-Ohio rape charges are among the most serious you can face in the state.
-If you have been charged with rape, it is in your best interest to consult a lawyer as soon as possible to get a better idea about the case against you.
-Call Attorney Adam Burke now for your free consultation at (614) 280-9122.
+Ohio rape charges are among the most serious charges you can face.
+It is in the best interest of those charged with rape to consult a lawyer as soon as possible.
+An attorney can help you to get a better idea about the case against you.
+Call Columbus Rape Defense Lawyer Adam Burke now for your free consultation at (614) 280-9122.

 - The accused, for the purpose of preventing resistance, substantially impaired the other person’s judgment and/or control by the use of an intoxicant or similar substance, or if the substance is given by force, threat of force, or deception was used.